Pete Astudillo: 1981–1988: Early life and career beginnings

 Feeling overwhelmed by its challenges, Astudillo and Ojeda considered quitting music.
 During one of their performances at a flea market, they were discovered by local DJ, The Bird El Locutor #2.
 Astudillo described it as a stroke of luck, feeling they were in the right place at the right time.
-In August 1988, The Bird extended Los Bad Boyz a regular slot at Rox-Z's in Laredo on Tuesdays during Tejano nights, though they performed unpaid.
+In August 1988, The Bird extended Los Bad Boyz a regular slot at Rox-Z's in Laredo, though they performed unpaid.
 Despite their performances, Los Bad Boyz went unnoticed as they were relatively unknown.
 The club's owners and workers appreciated their music, prompting The Bird to propose to management that whenever a popular band or performance was scheduled, Los Bad Boyz could open for them.
 The following month, Los Bad Boyz opened for Selena y Los Dinos.
 The group consisted of lead singer Selena, A. B. Quintanilla as the band's producer-songwriter, and bassist, Suzette Quintanilla on drums, keyboardist-songwriter Ricky Vela, and Jesse Ybarra on guitar.
 Selena y Los Dinos was managed by the Quintanilla's father Abraham Quintanilla.
 By 1988, Selena y Los Dinos was ranked the most requested band in ten out of fifteen Tejano music radio stations in Texas.
 Astudillo remarked that he knew who Selena was, but noted that he was not too into Tejano music at the time.

 Abraham was initially skeptical of Los Bad Boyz opening for Selena y Los Dinos because they were a two-person group.
 However, Los Bad Boyz's performance made a positive impression on Selena y Los Dinos and Abraham.
-After the show, Abraham approached Los Bad Boyz and inquired about their management and booking, offering his business card, and requested them to call him the following Monday to discuss potential future collaborations.
+After the show, Abraham approached Los Bad Boyz and inquired about their management and booking, offering his business card, and requested them to call him to discuss potential future collaborations.
 Abraham asked Los Bad Boyz if they would go on the road with them as their opening act, which they did for the next two months.
-They opened for Selena y Los Dinos in various cities, as a strong friendship with A. B. began to develop.
+They opened for Selena y Los Dinos in various cities, as a strong friendship between Astudillo and A. B. began to develop.
 Astudillo stated how he and Ojeda "were happy just to be on the same stage with [Selena y Los Dinos]", and thought that the group was "just being polite" when they were asked to continue to support the group as opening acts.
 Astudillo likened Selena y Los Dinos to the "Latino Brady Bunch" and described Selena as "goofy, crazy and loud".